largehappygroup/eyetracking_tutorial/README.md

   <img src="img/coordinates_split.png" alt="split" width="70%" class="center"/>
 </p>

 **If you're using something like srcML to get some semantic context for code, you can add that step here to modify the word_coordinates files.
-I'll add some steps at the end for how to do that.**
+I'll add some steps at the end for how to do that.
+If you're using srcML to parse, you'll need to manually check to make sure the tokens in the word_coordinate files line up with the output AST nodes (which can be tedious).**

 #### Step 5.
 Localize Gaze to Code (5_localize_gaze.py)
 Now that we've made the bounding boxes and found coordinates for the different parts of the code, we can localze the gaze coordinates from our eye-tracking file to these boxes.
 This step takes a while to run, but uses geopandas to make shapes out of each bounding box, then finds the rectangle in which each gaze coordinate lands.
 This is then recorded in a new annotated gaze file, which is a copy of the original gaze file.
 In this new file, however, there are new columns added for each token in the code.
 If the participant looked at a token in the code, there will be a 1 in that column for that timestamp.